NEWFANE -- A second communications tower is proposed for Newfane, and it could bring benefits for residents and for law enforcement.

 Some residents oppose that tower’s proposed Oak Hill Road location.
 But AT&T last week said it plans to proceed with an application to the state Public Service Board for a certificate of public good to construct the tower.

 VTel’s project apparently is not as far along, though it’s been in the works at least since spring 2011.
-That’s when Clark first ran into a VTel representative who was searching for tower sites in Newfane.

 He immediately saw some potential benefit for the sheriff’s department, where communications equipment is perched on an aging tower.